afnleaf/knowbase2/code/python-learn.md

 you take some type of data, you manipulate it some way, you get the output

+## how python works
+this is about as low level as we will go

+there is an interpreter that is running to turn your code into machine code that the CPU runs

+python is dynamically typed, which means you don't have to give labels to your variables like in other languages

+so under the hood, the interpreter has to figure out what type your data is

+this makes python slower but very easy to write

+you are learning it because of how easy it is to write

+there are libraries you can use that call fast code

 ## representing data
 - variables